 In practice, we propose to estimate the rate change points first by procedures that allow for potential variance changes \citep[e.g., the MFT for renewal processes with varying variance, ][]{messer_paper}.
 One can then incorporate these estimates in the statistical test for variance homogeneity.
+This is important in order to prevent false detection of rate change points as variance change points.
 As $\widetilde L$ depends on unknown process parameters, we use the process $L$ instead to compute asymptotic rejection thresholds.
 Our simulations suggest that the deviations between the limit processes tend to be small for a wide range of parameter values and that the use of $L$ does in these cases not considerably change the properties of the statistical test.
-In simulations of point processes with constant variance and random rate change points the asymptotic significance level is kept if the smallest window is chosen sufficiently large.
+In simulations of point processes with constant variance and random rate change points the asymptotic significance level was kept if the smallest window was chosen sufficiently large.
 In addition, the simulations suggest that the detection of simulated variance change points is hardly affected by the necessity to estimate potential rate change points.

 In summary, we have extended a statistical test for the null hypothesis of rate homogeneity to the analysis of variance homogeneity in renewal processes with a wide range of life time distributions.
 In addition, an algorithm is described that aims at detecting an unknown number of rate and variance change points that may occur at multiple time scales.
 When applying the procedure to empirical spike trains, both null hypotheses of constant rate and constant variance were rejected in the majority of cases, and multiple rate and variance change points were estimated.
 This suggests that the proposed method can be helpful for change point estimation and segmentation of empirical processes such as neuronal spike trains.
 It can thus be used as a means for signal detection or as a preprocessing step to statistical analyses that are sensitive to rate or variance changes.